 This group seeks to campaign for bar and cellar space to be given to

 Styles of Real Ales that are rare to find on a bar, are still

-Low ABV Bitters.
+and porters, plus the even rarer old ales and barley wines.
 Often such ales are only found at Beer Festivals,

 and they sell very quickly.